rosaaldama278/tingaldama/_posts/2023-03-10-Dimensionality-Reduction.md

 From the covariance matrix, we can generalize the situaton.
 Suppose we have m n-dimensional data records, arrange them into matrix $\mathbf{X}$, and let $\mathbf{C}=\frac{1}{m}\mathbf{X}\mathbf{X}^T$, then C is a symmetric matrix, whose diagonal corresponds to the variances of each variable, and the elements in the i-th row and j-th column and the j-th row and i-th column are the same, representing the covariance of variables i and j.

 ***Calculate Eigenvalues and Eigenvectors*:**

+**When we treat the covariance matrix as a linear transformation, the eigenvectors of this matrix define the new basis vectors of the transformed space.
+These eigenvectors are the principal components that we seek in PCA.**

 - Solve the eigenvalue problem for the covariance matrix $C$:
   $$